chizzletaz/BakeAndBinge/README.md

 This page has a contact form to ask questions or give remarks.

 - **The shop page:** *(shop.html - route: /shop)*
 This page has an overview of items that the user can purchase.
-The links lead to an external website, which opens up in a new window.
+The links lead to an external website, which open up in a new window.

 - **The register page:** *(register.html - route: /register)*
 This page has a register form where the user can register and create an account.
 After registration the user is redirected to their own profile page.
 There is a button to go to the login page, if a user already has an account.